circlefin/malachite/Docs/architecture/adr-001-architecture.md

 - The implementation relies on exchanges of _proposals_ and _votes_.
 Each _round_ is associated with a specific _proposer_ which has the role of proposing a value to be decided upon.

 ## Decision

+### Repository Overview

+The repository is split in three areas, each covering one of the important areas of this project:
+1. Code: Comprises the Rust implementation of the Tendermint consensus algorithm, split across multiple Rust crates.
+2. Docs: Comprises Architectural Decision Records (ADRs) such as the present file and other documentation.
+3. Specs: English and Quint specifications.

+TODO: We should consider renaming Code into something else.
+TODO: Consider using lower-case naming of the top-level folders, e.g., `specs` instead of `Specs`.
+TODO: Do we need to describe the code layout and Rust crates, or is the description of the implementation below enough?

 ### Overview of the Tendermint Consensus Implementation

 The consensus implementation comprises three components: